 Lip licker's dermatitis — the tongue is the cause

-Lip-licking creates chronic generalised redness, dryness, and scaling of lips and surrounding skin typically in a distribution that corresponds to the reach of the patient’s tongue.
+Lip-licking creates chronic redness, dryness, and scaling of the lips and surrounding skin typically in a distribution that corresponds to the reach of the patient’s tongue.

 Although lip-licking might seem like a benign habit, there are significant possible complications.

 - Skin breakdown can lead to a secondary bacterial skin infection (usually Staphylococcus aureus) or yeast infection (Candida albicans).

 - Chronic inflammation may result in long-term postinflammatory hyperpigmentation or hypopigmentation .

 How is lip licker's dermatitis diagnosed?